Meats and Sausages

 Dicer

-Dicer cuts into uniform size cubes that may be used in many dishes or specialized sausages.
+Dicer cuts into uniform .-size cubes that may be used in different dishes or specialized sausages.
 For example Polish Krakowska sausage is done with visible chunks of meat.
 It is very unlikely that a hobbyist will need such a machine as he can perform the same function with a sharp knife.

 Grinder

 Grinder is the most popular machine that has been around for a long time.
-There are many commercial brands on the market and some units can grind and mix at the same time which saves time and space.
-They differ mainly in their output capacity.
-Grinder as the definition implies, grinds meat and pushes it through the plate, it does not produce a perfectly clean cut.
+There are many commercial brands on the market.
+Some units can grind and mix at the same time, which saves time and space.
+They differ mainly in output capacity.
+The grinder, as the name implies, grinds meat and forcefully pushes it through the plate; it does not produce an outstanding clean cut.
 There is a large amount of pressure on meat in the feed chamber.
 This leads to tearing between the auger and the walls of the chamber.
-As a result the meat is not cut as good as with a bowl cutter.
-This will be more pronounced when the knife is blunt.
+As a result, the meat is not cut as clean as with a bowl cutter.
+Most grinders can accommodate a variety of attachments to produce different sizes of particles.

 It is much easier to grind cold meat taken directly out of the refrigerator.
 Ideally, meat should always be chilled between 32-35° F (0-2º C) for a clean cut.
 The fat should be partially frozen or a smeared paste will be produced.
 When a recipe calls for a second grind, refreeze the first grind and then grind it again.
+To produce a clean cut, the knife must always be sharp.
 When making emulsified sausages, this operation may be repeated 2-3 times.

 At home the manual grinder is the machine of choice.